 Calling mobility “the cornerstone of field worker efficiency,” Rigzone says that efficient field workers equate to more productive oilfields.
 “A new suite of technology driven by connectivity is revolutionizing mobility in the oil and gas sector, allowing enterprise producers to compete in an era where only the most efficient will survive,” it reports, adding that mobility technology is at the forefront of this change.

-In CIOReview, GE’s Oil & Gas CIO discusses how technology is reshaping the sector, but admits that the “oil and gas industry has often lagged behind other industrial sectors in adopting” technologies like big data, cloud, RFID, and the Internet of Things.
+In CIOReview, GE’s Oil & Gas CIO discusses how technology is reshaping the sector, but admits that the “oil and gas industry has often lagged behind other industrial sectors” in adopting technologies like big data, cloud, RFID, and the Internet of Things.
 This puts the sector in a great position to be able to leverage the value of mobility to increase efficiencies and reduce costs.

 Here are five ways oil and gas companies can use mobility to achieve these goals, and more:

-- Leverage real-time field data in the cloud.
 By providing access to analyzed data from vast oilfield sensor networks and Supervisory Control and Data Acquisition (SCADA) systems, mobile devices allow operators to see which wells need most attention to avoid dips in production, Rigzone points out.
 Add AI to the equation, and a fleet of field workers can be guided through the oilfield using the most logical route according to real-time field data and the location of other workers.
 “With all data and analyses based on the cloud,” it concludes, “all this intelligence is available from anywhere at the touch of a button.”

 Its own unique world, the oil and gas industry relies on offshore rigs that are nothing short of self-contained cities that operate on a 24/7/365 basis.
 Onshore rigs operate on the same demanding schedule, with pipeline workers often finding themselves in untamed terrain.
 With the enormous investment in the discovery and production of oil and gas, rigs must operate around the clock and unplanned downtime is unacceptable.

 Equipped with rugged laptops, for example, geologists and geophysicists can quickly and accurately input, probe, and analyze data.
 They can also use the devices to generate real-time 3D models and more accurately locate underground reservoirs of oil and gas.
 Field employees can also use rugged tablets to detect temperature anomalies while doing safety rounds in facilities.

-By connecting the back office to the field in a two-way dialogue, mobile devices allow field workers to receive and request guidance based on the actual health of the well or objects in front of them.
+By connecting the back office to the field in a two-way dialogue, rugged mobile devices allow field workers to receive and request guidance based on the actual health of the well or objects in front of them.
 And, superintendents can track the location of field workers and get important updates like production data live.
-Mobility also reduces wasted time by directing field workers to where they need to be and allowing them to better capture data onsite, Rigzone says.
+Mobility solutions also reduce wasted time by directing field workers to where they need to be and allowing them to better capture data onsite, Rigzone says.

 “With mobile technology, oil and gas companies can improve their workflow efficiency with the ability to make decisions faster and respond to incidents or accidents quicker,” it continues, “ensuring that the correct people are alerted once an incident is reported.”
 This, in turn, helps oil and gas companies create a safer work environment for employees while also protecting valuable property and equipment.

-Choosing the Right Technology
+Choosing the Right Mobile Solutions

-Out in the field, mobile devices, tablets, and laptops help oil and gas workers quickly and effectively communicate with supervisors and respond to potentially serious incidents.
+Out in the field, mobile devices, tablets, and rugged laptops help oil and gas workers quickly and effectively communicate with supervisors and respond to potentially serious incidents.
 They also play a critical role in functions like location tracking, inspection, asset management, surveying, and environmental assessments.

 “For oil and gas, [the] end user is the field worker and they need apps that provide easy access to information, to make better decisions in the field,” Rigzone reports.
 “Decisions that will make them more efficient, allowing them to do more, and decisions that will maximize production, elevating the company as a whole.”